top of page

 How does pre-payment work?

-Since Ketamine Center of Central Georgia is not currently in-network with any insurance providers, payment for ketamine infusions will be due at the time of service, and your insurance provider may reimburse you afterwards.
-At Ketamine Center of Central Georgia, we try to make the pre-payment process as straightforward and painless as possible and offer a variety of payment options, including: • Credit/debit card • Cash (for which we offer a 3% discount) • Check • Health savings account (HSA) or flexible spending account (FSA) • Various online payment platforms • Several online “buy now, pay later” payment plan systems • CareCredit “health and wellness” credit card For more information, please visit the “Treatment Plans” section of our site.
+Since Ketamine Center of Central Georgia is not currently in-network with any insurance providers, payment for ketamine infusions will be due at the time of service, and your insurance provider may reimburse you afterwards (as above).
+At Ketamine Center of Central Georgia, we try to make the pre-payment process as straightforward and painless as possible and offer a variety of payment options, including: • Cash or check (for which we offer a 3% discount) • Credit/debit card • Health savings account (HSA) or flexible spending account (FSA), • Various online payment platforms • CareCredit “health and wellness” credit card For more information, please see the Treatment Plans section of our site.

 What is CareCredit?